mmcnally/ClassBoard/docs/fspec/functional_specification.md

 (Last edited: 3-10-2015)

 All of the real functionality of the Classboard is going to be contained in widgets, so each of the following is going to be a separate widget, which may or may not be used.

+Marvin is professor who teaches Introductory Biology at the undergraduate level.
+Since material is covered very quickly during class, he tries to ask several multiple choice questions to the class after covering each topic.
+Marvin uses ClassBoard to speed up this process by easily sending a question to each student's computer.
+He can then see the results, and show them to the class with the click of a button.
+ClassBoard helps to relieve some stree from Marvin's life, which leads him to win 14 Nobel Prizes in Biology.
+He praises ClassBoard on a daily basis.

 1. __Attendance__: Take class attendance
 2. __Quiz__: Teacher can give students a quick timed quiz to be graded or just to gauge how well students are following the lecture.
 The questions can be given in a variety of formats including multiple choice, true or false, numeric or open response.
 When the quiz is over users can see a graph showing the spread of answers.